codeAligned/Relational-Database-Ebola-Data/final_project/README.md

 * Command Line Interface of selected queries on datasets.
 * Queries on Twitter tweets pertaining to Ebola on Sierra Leone, Liberia, and Guinea.

+A comprehensive report of this project is available in the doc directory as report.pdf.

 Build
 =====